caviyacht/SodaDungeon2Mod/readme.md

 # Deprecated Features

-The following features have been removed due to either being unnecessary, or were not entirely thought out.
+The following features have been removed, either because the base game has the feature, or the feature was not well thought out.

 ## Core Features